Sharing the presence and work of Christ in the world.

 The purpose of the Global Mission Committee is to advance the global ministry of the Episcopal Church by establishing partnerships across geographic and cultural boundaries and by engaging our parish in international concerns and crises, thus sharing the presence and work of Christ in the world.

 Our vision is rooted in the baptismal vow to “seek and serve Christ in all persons,” as all are equally God’s children.
-The three primary geographical areas of our involvement are South Africa, Honduras, and Ecuador, where we work with, and support, long-term mission partners in providing education and support to disadvantaged children.
-In addition, we support Episcopal Relief and Development efforts around the world and promote events for parish engagement and service in global outreach.
+The two primary geographical areas of our involvement are in Ecuador and South Africa where we provide education and support to disadvantaged children.
+In Ecuador we also support long-term missionary partners with ties to The Chapel of the Cross.
+Furthermore, we support Episcopal Relief and Development efforts around the world and promote events for parish engagement and service in global outreach.

-The Chapel of the Cross has collaborated with the Kwasa Centre www.kwasacollege.org in South Africa for over a decade.
-The Kwasa Centre is an independent diocesan school that serves students in pre-school through grade seven, an after-school program for older children, and two “safe houses” for homeless or displaced children.
-Under the leadership of the Venerable Sharron Dinnie, former rector of St. Peter and St. Paul Anglican Church in Springs, South Africa, Kwasa College has expanded from two pre-school classes operated out of shipping containers to a permanent facility that serves children from pre-school through seventh grade.
-Kwasa’s plans include adding a grade level each year until the school educates students through grade 12.
-The school is located approximately 50 miles outside of Johannesburg near an informal settlement of 15,000 living in extremely impoverished conditions.
+The Chapel of the Cross has collaborated with Kwasa College www.kwasacollege.org in South Africa for over a decade.
+Under the leadership of Reverend Sharron Dinnie, former rector of St. Peter and St. Paul Anglican Church in Springs, South Africa, Kwasa College has expanded from two pre-school classes operated out of shipping containers to a permanent facility that serves children from pre-school through seventh grade.
+It also has two “safe houses” on its site for homeless or displaced children.
+The school is located approximately 30 miles outside of Johannesburg near an informal settlement of 15,000 living in extremely impoverished conditions.

-Chapel of the Cross parishioners have participated in two recent pilgrimages to Kwasa and hosted Ven.
-Dinnie, along with Kwasa students and teachers, on several visits.
-The Chapel of the Cross was instrumental in the construction of “The Chapel of the Cross at Kwasa.”
-In 2016 a COTC delegation participated in the dedication of our namesake chapel.
-Most recently, through a grant from the Episcopal Diocese of North Carolina, we brought two teachers from Kwasa to Chapel Hill to be trained in the Augustine method of teaching reading.
-This has greatly enhanced their skills in teaching literacy to children whose first language is not English.
-These teachers are now sharing the techniques learned with other teachers at Kwasa.
-In 2019, members of COTC traveled to Kwasa to meet with school leaders, discuss technology and fund raising, and see this training in action.
+Chapel of the Cross parishioners have participated in two pilgrimages to Kwasa and were instrumental in the construction of “The Chapel of the Cross at Kwasa.”
+We have also hosted Rev. Dinnie, along with Kwasa students and teachers, on her visits to The Chapel of the Cross.
+More recently, through a grant from the Episcopal Diocese of North Carolina, we brought two teachers from Kwasa to Chapel Hill to be trained in the Augustine method of teaching reading.

 Mission Trips & Pilgrimages

-The Global Mission Committee meets monthly from September through June, usually the third Monday of the month, at 7:00 pm in the library, but for now we are meeting via Zoom.
+The Global Mission Committee meets monthly from September through June, usually the third Monday of the month, at 7:00 pm.